Keyboardly-App/keyboardly-dev/doc/Glossary.md

 If the user clicks the icon, the keyboard will do the validation :

 1. if an **Add On** contain a list submenu (not empty), the sub menu will appear on top of the keyboard.
-2. if not contained a list submenu, the keyboard will call `getView()` method.
+2. if not contained a list submenu, the keyboard will call `getTopView()` method.
+2. if topView return null, then keyboard will call `getView()` method.

 ![](https://user-images.githubusercontent.com/13946213/231961760-c8dceeb4-eb16-4b27-bc9f-b528d1a96856.gif)